Home Lessons Tutorials Links Books About Us Site Map

 He is one of seven Presidents from Virginia.

 William Harrison belonged to the Whig Political Party.
+He was the first president elected from that party.

 Description: William Henry Harrison